In a recent two day U.S.A. Cross-Cultural training program hosted by Authentic Journeys, the following question was asked:

 [Answers below are given word for word from the feedback forms.]

-The session was to inform us about the US culture and the basic differences in culture that stand out when we are required to interact with US clients.
+The session was to inform us about the US culture and the basic differences in Indian and US culture that stand out when we are required to interact with US clients.
 The session trained us about how to have conversations with US clients (we had role plays for this).
 We did role plays about the various holidays in the US.

 The US cultural training gives us an idea about how the Indian and US cultures are different and how they are the same.

 The US culture training helped me to differentiate between the dos and don’ts specific to each culture, acceptable habits, and also the common habits between the cultures.
 I also learned about how to make small talk.